projectceladon/celadon-documentation/source/getting-started/on-container.rst

 Description
 ***********

-:abbr:`CiC (Celadon in Container)` is Intel's open Source Android solution for running |C| on a Linux based container environment, in order to achieve high-scalability, low performance overhead for some emerging use cases such as Cloud Gaming, IOT and :abbr:`FCF (Flexible Container Framework)`.
+:abbr:`CiC (Celadon in Container)` is Intel's open source Android solution for running |C| on a Linux based container environment, in order to achieve high-scalability, low performance overhead for some emerging use cases such as Cloud Gaming, IOT and :abbr:`FCF (Flexible Container Framework)`.